nhatpham218/leetcode-golang/README.md

 ```

 ```
-Reviewing the current code to optimize, clean, and improve readability
+Reviewing the current code to optimize, clean, and improve readability.
+Renaming variables to be clearer (keep it short if possible)
 ```

 ## Notes

 - **Go Version**: This repo uses Go 1.24.3+ which includes built-in `max()` and `min()` functions (available since Go 1.21).
 Do NOT create custom `max`/`min` helper functions - use the built-in ones directly.

+- **Don't forget test your solution before after make any changes.